 - Alopecia Totalis: This is an auto-immune disorder resulting in total hair loss, but on the scalp only.
 It is a condition intermediary between alopecia areata and alopecia universalis.
 Alopecia totalis normally shows up in two types, first being a fairly quick and complete hair loss in the head.
 Second being a slower type which starts as patchy loss (alopecia areata) and develops to total hair loss in the scalp.

 - Chignon Alopecia: This is a type of traction alopecia wherein hair loss takes place at the crown of the head.
 It usually happens when the hair is shaped or styled in a tight bundle for a very long time period.
 This is typically common in ballet dancers.

 - Diffuse Unpatterned Alopecia (DUPA) can be described as a subtype of genetic hair loss.
 It can affect both men and women.
 About 2-6% of men have this type of hair loss.
 As opposed to male hair loss characterized by the Norwood Scale, in diffuse patterned loss, patients thin across the entire frontal scalp from front to crown.
 All of these hairs undergo miniaturization, with the exception for the hair on the back and sides.
 In cases of patients with DUPA, it’s important to realize that the hair on the back and sides of the scalp are not proper quality to be used as donor hairs for a hair transplant.
 Instead, these patients will usually have to use medical treatments such as minoxidil/finasteride, low-level laser therapy, or PRP.

 A consultation with our Patient Care Coordinator is complementary and private.

-This is a great opportunity for you to learn more about the various male hair loss treatment options available at Maxim Medical and have all your questions thoroughly answered.
+This is a great opportunity for you to learn more about the various male hair loss treatment options available at Hair By Dr. Max, Restoration Center and have all your questions thoroughly answered.